Similarweb vs Semrush for AI Visibility

-- Semrush is an SEO suite—keyword research, site audits, rank tracking, plus AI visibility features
+- Semrush (from $139/mo) is an SEO suite that bundles AI visibility tracking alongside keyword research, site audits, and rank tracking

 What Each Platform Does